- Expert Meetings at Trade Fairs and Conferences

 The general objective of the seminars was to strengthen local and regional capacities in Integrated Water Resources Management (IWRM) as a contribution to enhancing water security in Eastern Africa.
 Specifically, German Alumni participating in the seminars strengthened their capacity in utilizing new methods and techniques, while participants from local authorities and community organizations were involved in participatory catchment analysis.

 - an analysis of water security challenges in the Kapir catchment

 - an introduction of methods, techniques and tools for management of shared water resources using the Integrated Watershed Management Approach

-- the institutional and legal framework for water resource development in the East African region will be analysed.
+- the institutional and legal framework for water resource development in the East African region were analysed.

-- restoration plans of micro-catchments in the Karamoja region will be consolidated;
+- restoration plans of micro-catchments in the Karamoja region were consolidated;

-- the German alumni network in East Africa will be further strengthened to contribute to the development of the region
+- the German alumni network in East Africa is further strengthened to contribute to the development of the region

-20 German Alumni out of the East African Region are invited and financed by DAAD representing the institutions in the region related to water affairs.
-They function as resource persons and facilitators for their respective institutions and disciplines.
-The regional oriented seminar focuses on participants of the following countries: Ethiopia, Kenya, Rwanda, Sudan, Tanzania, Uganda.
+20 German Alumni out of the East African Region were invited and financed by DAAD representing the institutions in the region related to water affairs.
+They functioned as resource persons and facilitators for their respective institutions and disciplines.
+The regional oriented seminar had participants of the following countries: Ethiopia, Kenya, Sudan, Tanzania, Uganda.

-Two lecturers of the CICD, Universität Siegen, and one lecturer from ITT Cologne are participating as organisers and resource persons.
+Two lecturers of the CICD, Universität Siegen, and one lecturer from ITT Cologne were participating as organisers and resource persons.